mkmurray/CodeCampOverflow/README.md

 directory, though currently that directory contains more than is necessary.
 A simple configuration of a Fubu web application can be found in the `Global.asax.cs` file.

+##2-ConventionsAndDiagnostics

+At this milestone, we have the basics of a website coming together.
+The most important first step is to set up conventions in your `FubuRegistry` that drive controller action method discovery, define routes with their inputs & constraints, and wire up actions to output through view location.
+FubuMVC has a terrific set of diagnostics screens that help you visualize your conventions in action.
+They are accessed by appending `/_fubu` to the root URL of your web site (`http://localhost:58324/_fubu`, for example).
+Another thing you will notice about a FubuMVC code base is the discouragement of framework noise (attributes, inheritence, etc.) as well as the opinionated requirements for inputs and outputs for controller actions.
+Three states of controller action input/output models are allowed:

+* One input/Zero output
+* Zero input/One output
+* One input/One output

+Creating strongly-typed models for input and output allows for reuse between controller actions and more effective application of behavior and policies via conventions.